FGCU National Science Foundation GEOPATH Application

 - Completed Environmental Geology (GLY 2030C) with a "C" or higher

-Complete the PDF application and submit with a 300 word essay (word doc) indicating why you are interested in this National Science Foundation funding Environmental Geology field-based research experience.
-All applications are due by January 13, 2020.
+Complete the PDF application and submit it with a 300-word essay (word doc) indicating why you are interested in this National Science Foundation funding Environmental Geology field-based research experience.
+Students who are returning from the Summer 2020 GEOPATH cohort should fill out the Application for Returning Applicants form, while new applicants should fill out the Application for New Participants form.
+All applications are due by January 30, 2021.